DS-100/DS-100.github.io/sp17/syllabus.md

 {% include syllabus_entry dates=dates %}
 ### SQL Continued [Hellerstein]
 In this lecture we will introduce data analysis techniques with a focus on aggregation and summary statistics.
+{% include syllabus_entry end=true %}

+{% include syllabus_entry dates=dates %}
+### Transforming Data to Tables in Python [Hellerstein]

+In this lecture we talk about the process of converting unstructured and semi-structured data to tables and arrays.
+We will cover text processing, regular expressions, and structural transformations.

 #### Homework 4 Released

 #### Homework 3 Due

 {% include syllabus_entry end=true %}